Calling Built-in Functions in Python

 There unfortunately is no standard around naming for in-place functions and

 you need to read the documentation.
-The popular package pandas
+The popular package pandas often has

 options to do in-place operations although its default is to return a new